 The RHS Level 2 Certificate in the Principles of Plant Growth and Development is a course made up of two Units, each of which has one exam associated with it.
 Both exams need to be passed to gain the qualification.
+Students need to achieve 50% in each Unit examination.

 This course is a theory Certificate and is designed to be combined with the RHS Level 2 Certificate in Practical Horticulture.
 Together, these qualifications make up the Level 2 Certificate in the Principles and Practices of Horticulture.
-Please note that RBGE does not deliver the RHS Level 2 Certificate in Practical Horticulture and our own RBGE Certificate in Practical Horticulture does not count towards the RHS award.
+Please note that the Royal Botanic Garden Edinburgh does not deliver the RHS Level 2 Certificate in Practical Horticulture and our own RBGE Certificate in Practical Horticulture does not count towards the RHS award.